|The Guild of Calamitous Intent|

 - Two members teaming up to arch the same protagonist are expected to file articles of collusion

 - Mental health arch-exclusion clemency clause - Introduced shortly before Self-Medication, it allows protagonists safe passage to mental therapy appointments.
+However, it does not appear to grant the same protections to the attending therapists.

 The Guild has a stranglehold on the licensed aggression market and they want to keep it that way.
 Marketing has come up with a number of slogans to use in sales pitches to clients.